-At the conclusion of the investigation, the Principal shall notify the complainant of the manner in which it has resolved the matter.
+At the conclusion of the investigation, the Executive Director shall notify the complainant of the manner in which it has resolved the matter.
 If, within 30 days after notification of resolution, the complainant does not agree with the resolution, the complainant may appeal the matter to the Board of Directors of the School by filing a notice of appeal stating the reasons for the appeal and specific disagreement with the School's resolution of the complaint.
 The Board of Directors will provide the student with a final decision of the School's resolution 5 days after the Board of Directors' next regularly scheduled board meeting.
-If the student does not agree with the final determination of the Board of Directors, the student may appeal to the California Department of Education using the appeal process adopted in the School's Uniform Complaint Procedures.
+Complaints alleging unlawful discrimination, harassment, intimidation or bullying based on protected characteristics set forth above (e.g., race, ethnicity or ethnicity, immigration status, religion, gender, gender identity or expression, or sexual orientation) or related to certain state and federal programs are eligible to be investigated pursuant to the UCP.
+If any formal complaints alleging sexual harassment constitute Sexual Harassment as defined under Title IX, the complaints shall be investigated under the Title IX Policy.
+Copies of the Title IX Policy and UCP can be found on the School's website.